MegaManSec/JoshuaHu/_posts/2023-11-15-more-fun-with-bash-ssh-and-ssh-keygen-version-differences.md

 Version numbers/ranges here aren't accurate, but the versions I've tested on.

+Some of these issues are documented in [https://mywiki.wooledge.org/BashFAQ/061](https://mywiki.wooledge.org/BashFAQ/061) already with better versioning.

 ---
 ### bash writes files to the disk for larger here-document operations:
 How much can you get away with while having zero disk space?
 Surprisingly a lot.
 Most of the operations in bash happen in memory or read-only.
 In some cases however, here-documents will use disk space.